ghpaetzold/questplusplus/README.md

 QuEst++ has two independent modules: *Feature Extractor Module* (developed in Java) and *Machine Learning Module* (developed in Python).
 The *Feature Extractor Module* extracts features for word- sentence- and document-level QE.
 With the *Machine Learning Module* QE models for predicting the quality of words, sentences or documents can be trained using different machine learning algorithms.

-**Cite QuEst++**
+**Citing QuEst++**

   Lucia Specia, Gustavo Henrique Paetzold and Carolina Scarton (2015): Multi-level Translation Quality Prediction with QuEst++.
 In *Proceedings of ACL-IJCNLP 2015 System Demonstrations*, Denver, CO, pp. 118-125.
+[PDF](http://aclweb.org/anthology/N/N15/N15-2016.pdf) [BIBTEX](http://staffwww.dcs.shef.ac.uk/people/C.Scarton/publications/specia2015.bib)

 ## System requirements
  The Java and python required are: